Dairy-Free Strawberry Ice Cream

 Instructions

-- Refrigerate the can of unsweetened coconut milk the night before – Refrigerating the canned coconut milk will cause the coconut solids and liquids to separate in the can.
-We are using the coconut solids from the can.
+- Refrigerate the can of unsweetened coconut milk the night before – This will cause the coconut solids and liquids to separate in the can.
+We are only using the coconut solids from the can.
 Note – If your can of coconut milk is mostly solid, use the whole can.
 If it half solid, half liquid, use 3/4 of the whole can (all solids, some liquid).
 If the solids are less than half, add another can to get more solids.
 If there are no solids, try another can.

-- Blend the ice cream – Add all of the ingredients to a blender or food processor and blend until smooth and creamy.
-This may take about 3 minutes.
+- Add all of the ingredients to a blender or food processor and blend until smooth and creamy.
+This may take about 3 minutes.13.5 ounces unsweetened canned coconut milk or cream, full fat, 2 cups fresh or frozen strawberries, juice from 1/2 a lemon, 2 tablespoons honey, 1 pinch salt, 5.3 ounces coconut milk strawberry yogurt

 Notes

-- Consistency – The ice cream freezes well and will need a few minutes on the counter to soften slightly when ready to serve.
+- Defrost Slightly – The ice cream freezes well and will need a few minutes on the counter to soften slightly.

-- If you don’t have an ice cream container, you can use the following: loaf pan, small cake pan, small casserole dish, or heavy Tupperware.
+- Ice Cream Container – If you don’t have an ice cream container, you can use a loaf pan, small cake pan, small casserole dish, or heavy Tupperware.
 For everything but the Tupperware, I would recommend covering with plastic wrap and aluminum foil to keep the ice cream cold.

 Usually I’m pressed for time.
 My best friend passed away 4 years ago and I inherited her now 77 y.o. mom lol who is lactose intolerant.
 I buy her Lactaid vanilla because that’s all that’s available or that her system can tolerate and she really wants strawberry.
 Taking HUGE shortcuts on busy days and using ready made ice cream and SoDelicious Yogurt, how much should I use of the ice cream?